narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 "I don't need to test it"

-"Look this is not the internet, this is real life, and if you want, your opinion, on something, to be taken seriously, when you express it, in the proximity, right next to the thing, then you need to show you have experienced the thing itself"
+"Look this is not the internet, this is real life, and if you want, your opinion, on something, to be taken seriously, when you express it, in the proximity, right next to the thing, the thing you're talking about, then you need to show you have experienced the thing itself"

 "I don't need that"